 - High blood pressure

-If you have this, it may require strict bedrest at home or in the hospital.
-You may also need early delivery to prevent serious complications.
+If you have this, you may need early delivery to prevent serious complications.
 If not treated, preeclampsia can deprive your baby of oxygen and nutrients and can damage your organs.

 Gestational diabetes.
 If you develop diabetes (high blood sugar) during pregnancy, your babies may grow too big.
 Delivering big babies increases your risk of complications during delivery, and may require you to deliver by cesarean.
-Your babies may also have breathing problems when they are born.
+Your babies may also have breathing problems and low blood sugar when they are born.
 But you can take steps, such as with diet, to lower your risk.

 Yes, these are serious risks, but try not to worry too much.
 With good prenatal care, you and your doctor can lower your risk and spot any problems earlier, rather than later.
 Then you can work with your doctor to manage and minimize the impact of any complications.